orca-scan/orca-scan-node/README.md

 # orca-scan-code

-A node library to simplify working with the Orca Scan API _(manage sheets, rows, users, hooks, and history)_.
+The official node client for the [Orca Scan API](https://orcascan.com/guides/barcode-scanner-api-f09a21c3).
+Manage sheets, rows, users, hooks, and history.

 ## Installation